kartheek-penagamuri/stride/README.md

 - **File-Based**: All data stored in a single `stride.db` file
 - **ACID Compliant**: Full transaction support for data integrity
 - **Foreign Key Constraints**: Automatic cascade deletion for related records
+- **Local Timezone Support**: Habit streaks and completions use your local timezone, not UTC

 ### Database Schema